 Many fall in love for the first time.

 A graduate of Northwestern University and Cornell Law School, I have learned that school does not prepare us for relationship literacy.
 My writing weaves together dating advice with positive psychology and spiritual truths.
 I try to keep it simple and real, so I can help others achieve a healthy relationship—the most important factor for a lifetime of happiness.

 I write for international publications like MindBodyGreen and Bustle.com, coach private clients and give motivational speeches.
-My work has been featured in Marie Claire Magazine, Audible UK, The New York Post, and The Jenny McCarthy Show on Sirius XM radio.
+My work has been featured in Marie Claire Magazine, Audible UK, Stella UK, The New York Post, and The Jenny McCarthy Show on Sirius XM radio.